Chart Color Schemes

 Surfers Paradise has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 49 potential impact projects.
-Notable ones are River Terrace, South Beach, Surfers Paradise, Surfers Paradise Revitalisation, and COAST, as detailed below for relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 49 projects likely to impact the area.
+Notable projects include River Terrace, South Beach, Surfers Paradise, Surfers Paradise Revitalisation, and COAST.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.